DavidSantia/json_configs/README.md

 This code sample

 * Reads the command-line using the *GetCommandline()* method
-* This specifies a directory contianing JSON configuration files
+* This specifies a directory containing JSON configuration files
 * It then opens the JSON files, and then parses them uisng *ReadConfigs()*

 ```go